What Happens When My Kid Wants to Quit Karate? (Racine)

 But we’re not mind readers.
 If we don’t know there’s been a struggle at home, we can’t help.

-At Championship Martial Arts – Kenosha, we’ve worked with thousands of kids over the years.
+At Championship Martial Arts – Racine, we’ve worked with thousands of kids over the years.
 Motivation dips are normal.
 Growth happens when kids push through those dips.

 That’s where resilience is built.